 Hiking Tights: Tights are a tempting choice for hikes.
 You probably already own something similar to these super-flexible leggings in your wardrobe for running or yoga, but a hiking version are designed to withstand the rigors of an intense hiking trail.
 Fjallraven’s Abisko Trekking Tights are tough enough for hiking thanks to a super durable four-way stretch fabric that has extra reinforcement over the rear and knees to protect your skin when you’re scrambling over rocks or sitting on the ground.
 Plus, unlike most leggings, these trekking tights come with plenty of pockets and are available in a men’s version as well.

 Socks: Good socks are the key to comfortable hiking.
 They keep your feet dry, prevent blisters, and provide cushioning and warmth.
-Lowa’s unisex hiking socks use merino wool and a unique honeycomb pattern to wick away moisture, prevent chafing, and help regulate your temperature.
+These socks from Smartwool are made from upcycled nylon and merino wool, with a padded sock cushion for extra relief.

 Hiking Pants: For serious backcountry hikes you’ll want some heavy-duty hiking pants, like Arcteryx’s Gamme LT Pant.
 These pants are lightweight, durable, and wind and water resistant.
 These pants are specially designed for women with a lower adjustable waist and a slim feminine silhouette.

 Base Layer: For cold weather hikes, add a layer underneath your hiking pants with lululemon’s Fast and Free Tight, which are made from patented Nulux fabric that’s quick-drying and sweat-wicking, yet designed to feel like you’re not wearing anything at all.
 For trail running or less-intense hikes that don’t involve scrambling these can be worn alone.